brainhubeu/react-carousel/docs/examples/clickToChange.md

 ## Click to change
 By default, clicking the slides does nothing.
-You can change that behavior with clickToChange prop.
+You can change that behavior with clickToChange plugin.
 ```jsx render
 <Carousel
   plugins={[